preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - People rollup roller view not auto rotates correctly (#117277).
 - Page rollup column adjustment now works when having only one column (#117154, #117304).
 - Correct default setting on date format when setting up a new environment (#114587).
-- Taxonomy properties now work correctly in the document rollup query builder (#117598).
+- Several fixes to the document rollup, including taxonomy properties now work correctly in the query builder (#117598).
 - Fixed an issue when related links settings would be unavailable after adding a link (#117580).
 - Corrected email content from comment on important announcement (#117825).
 - Background color on Shared Links is now set correctly when using the color picker to remove the color (#117646).